Not sure why employee engagement ideas are important?

 Some fun employee engagement activities include axe-throwing, bowling, ping-pong or escape rooms.

 These employee engagement activities or employee events are great for bonding and creating a culture of fun and excitement.
 Here at ContactMonkey, we make sure to have fun company-wide activities regularly.
 It helps us unwind and celebrate our teammates as people instead of just employees.

 9) Host Team Lunches to Boost Employee Engagement

 Whether you offer daily or just occasional team meals, this employee activity is a great way of boosting work morale and improving company culture.

 10) Host an Interactive Team Workshop

-11) Align Your Company With a Purpose
+11) Cultivate Employee Engagement by Aligning Your Company With a Purpose

-In order to build a specific work culture and employee brand for your company, you also need to understand what your company’s purpose.Defining and communicating core company values helps employees understand why the work they do matters.
+In order to build a specific work culture and employee brand for your company, you also need to understand your company’s purpose.Defining and communicating core company values helps employees understand why the work they do matters.
 Click To Tweet

 12) Offer Ongoing Training and Development Opportunities to Engage and Retain Employees

 Employees crave learning and development opportunities so make sure your internal communications are catering to that need.

-For remote workers, you may consider recording training sessions to facilitate employee on-boarding.
+For remote workers, you may consider recording training sessions to facilitate employee onboarding.

 13) Start an Internal Podcast for Employees